About Your Meter

 Q: Why is Tampa Electric upgrading my electric meter?

-A: The purpose of the new pilot project is to test and evaluate new automated communications equipment, including upgraded meters that can be read remotely.
-The new equipment supports our ongoing efforts to provide you with reliable and affordable electricity.
+A: We're upgrading meters as part of building a smarter energy infrastructure.
+The new equipment supports our ongoing efforts to provide you with safe, reliable and affordable electricity.

-Q: Why was my area selected for the pilot?
-OR How was I selected to participate in the pilot?
+Q: Why was my area selected for the upgrade?

 A: We selected downtown area neighborhoods, including parts of Davis Islands and Harbour Island, because this area has a high concentration of homes and high rises.
-This diverse urban environment provides an ideal mix of housing types to test and evaluate our new automated communications equipment and upgraded meters.
+This diverse urban environment provides an ideal mix of housing types to evaluate our new automated communications network.

-Q: Is this a smart meter or an Advanced Metering Infrastructure (AMI) meter?
+Q: Is this a smart meter, also known as an Advanced Metering Infrastructure (AMI) meter?

-Q: How do I know if I am in the pilot area and will I get a new meter?
+Q: How do I know if I live in an area that will receive an upgraded meter?

-A: If you live near downtown Tampa area neighborhoods, including parts of Davis Islands and Harbour Island, you may be inside the pilot area.
-If you reside within the pilot area, you will receive a letter in the mail prior to receiving an upgraded meter.
+A: If you live near downtown Tampa area neighborhoods, including parts of Davis Islands and Harbour Island, you may receive an upgraded meter.
+Please know you will receive a letter prior to any upgrade taking place.

 Q: What is a smart meter and how is it different than the meter I have today?